ndf-zz/metarace/README.md

 ### export: Result Export and Mirroring

-Execute a process on the host system, to mirror result files to a remote server, or to run a script.
+Execute a process on the host system to mirror result files to a remote server, or to run a script.